 The dressing is also featured in Crab Salad with Lime and Avocado and Quinoa Salad with Spinach, Parsley and Spring Onions.

-2 medium zucchini, rinsed, dried and trimmed at both ends (about 1 lb)
+- 2 medium zucchini, rinsed, dried and trimmed at both ends (about 1 pound)

-Nutritional Analysis: Nutritional information for the dressing can be found here (you’ll need 1/4 cup=4 tablespoons or 2 servings of the dressing).
-The sodium count is a bit misleading.
-Some of the sodium will drain off with the liquid from the zucchini.
+The sodium count is a bit misleading as some of the sodium will drain off with the liquid from the zucchini.